Paris Place de l’Hotel de Ville Square

 These two fountains in Paris were designed by Francois-Xavier Lalanne and placed on each side of the square, which meant that this was when the square became pedestrianised again and each year since numerous different celebrations and events have been held here, just like many years ago.

-In fact, the Place de l’Hotel de Ville now hosts an ice skating rink in the winter around the festive season, and in the summer during the Paris Plage event, the square is transformed with sand, beach volleyball nets, deckchairs, etc.
+In fact, the Paris Place de l’Hotel de Ville square now hosts an ice skating rink in the winter around the festive season, and in the summer during the Paris Plage event, the square is transformed with sand, beach volleyball nets, deckchairs, etc.

-Visiting Place de l’Hotel de Ville
+Visiting the Paris Place de l’Hotel de Ville Square

 Obviously, as you have already been reading, the square is located outside the Hotel de Ville City Hall in Paris facing its main facade, and this is situated close to the River Seine in the 4th Arrondissement opposite the Ile de la Cite island.

-And when it comes to reaching the Place de l’Hotel de Ville square, the nearest Metro station is quite aptly named the Hotel de Ville stop, which can be accessed via lines 1 and 11, plus there is a Batobus water bus docking station on the River Seine close by as well.
+And when it comes to reaching the Paris Place de l’Hotel de Ville square, the nearest Metro station is quite aptly named the Hotel de Ville stop, which can be accessed via lines 1 and 11, plus there is a Batobus water bus docking station on the River Seine close by as well.